 - Packaging considerations

-Remove the food items that do not lend themselves to pick-up or delivery from the menu, work out the financial for the rest to come up with the final delivery menu.
+Remove the food items that do not lend themselves to pick-up or delivery from the menu, work out the finances for the rest to come up with the final delivery menu.

 5. Packaging & Assembly